Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 You may also move up to 5 feet, given there's an unoccupied area for you to step into and you have enough remaining movement to do so.
 A ranged attack will automatically miss if you move out of the projectile's path.
 If you would move out of a creature's engagement range, you must succeed a Dexterity (Stealth) check against its passive perception or provoke an opportunity attack.

 ## Daunting Display
 If you're [specialized](#mischievous-incantations) in the [Folly Spectacle](/spells/folly-spectacle/) cantrip, you learn the **Daunting Display**.
-When a creature attempts to move within 30 feet of you, you may spend 1 flair point and use your reaction to cast Folly Spectacle in an attempt to startle it.
+When a creature attempts to move within 30 feet of you, you may use your reaction to cast Folly Spectacle in an attempt to startle it.

 The creature must make an Intelligence saving throw in order to tell that it's only an illusion.
 On failure, it uses its reaction to stop in its tracks and its speed is reduced to 0 until the end of the round.

 ## Divert
 If you're [specialized](#mischievous-incantations) in the [Fling](/spells/fling/) cantrip, you learn **Divert**.
-When you notice a ranged weapon attack, you may spend 2 flair points and use your reaction to try and divert its projectile when it reaches a distance of 30 feet or less from you.
+When you notice a ranged weapon attack, you may use your reaction to try and divert its projectile when it reaches a distance of 30 feet or less from you.

-Subtract `1d10 + your DEX modifier` from the attack roll.
+Subtract 1d10 + your DEX modifier from the attack roll.
 If the projectile would then miss the target, you may divert it in a direction you choose within a 30-foot cone of the original direction.
 If you direct the projectile to hit a different target, it can evade it by succeeding a Dexterity saving throw against the modified attack roll.
 On a hit, the original attacker rolls for damage.

 ## Momentary Phantasm
 If you're [specialized](#mischievous-incantations) in the [Minor Phantasm](/spells/minor-phantasm) cantrip, you learn the **Momentary Phantasm**.
-When a creature makes a melee attack within 30 feet of you, you may spend 1 flair point and use your reaction to cast Minor Phantasm in an attempt to interrupt it.
-The phantasm has to directly affect the attack, such as turning the attacker's weapon to molten lava, creating a splash of acid in its face, etc.
+When a creature makes a melee attack within 30 feet of you, you may use your reaction to cast Minor Phantasm in an attempt to interrupt it.

+The attacker must make an Intelligence saving throw.
+On failure, the phantasm takes effect and the attack is prevented.
+The phantasm you create must directly affect the attack, such making the attacker's weapon appear as a snake.
+This requires your concentration.

 ## Sudden Ruse
 If you're [specialized](#mischievous-incantations) in the [Subterfuge](/spells/subterfuge/) cantrip, you learn the **Sudden Ruse**.
-When an enemy within 30 feet of you makes an attack, you may use your reaction to cast Subterfuge in an attempt to startle that creature, giving it disadvantage on the attack roll.
+When an enemy within 30 feet of you makes an attack, you may use your reaction to cast Subterfuge in an attempt to startle, confuse, or distract that creature, giving it disadvantage on the attack roll.

+---

 # Elegant Improvisation
-Starting at 13th level, you can take an additional reaction, once per round, and only in order to cast a spell that has the casting time of 1 reaction, or to perform a [Precarious Riposte](#precarious-riposte).
-You can do this a number of times equal to your proficiency bonus per short rest.
+Starting at 17th level, you can take an additional reaction once per round, and only in order to cast a spell that has the casting time of 1 reaction, or to perform a [Precarious Riposte](#precarious-riposte).
+You can do this a number of times equal to your proficiency bonus per long rest.

----

-# Flawless Artistry
-Starting at 17th level,

-## Deceitful Maneuver
-If you're [specialized](#mischievous-incantations) in the [Deceitful Maneuver](/spells/deceitful-maneuver/) cantrip, you may spend 1 flair points to cast it as part of your movement, but it still requires your concentration.

-## Folly Spectacle
-If you're [specialized](#mischievous-incantations) in the [Folly Spectacle](/spells/folly-spectacle/) cantrip, you learn to **fuck**.

-## Fling
-If you're [specialized](#mischievous-incantations) in the [Fling](/spells/fling/) cantrip,